Protorthodes rufula (Grote, 1874)

 Photograph copyright: Merrill A. Peterson

 This species can usually be identified by its range west of the Cascades, light gray or orange-gray color, and pale-rimmed smooth orbicular and reniform spots.
 Hairs on the eyes confirms that it is a member of the tribes Hadenini or Eriopygini.
 Protorthodes oviduca resembles P. rufula and approaches its range near the Salish Sea on southern Vancouver Island and near Vancouver although the ranges of the two species have not yet been shown to overlap.
 It also has dark filling of the orbicular spot, confined to the reniform spot in P. rufula.
 Protorthodes curtica is a common species that bears some resemblance to P. rufula.
 Most of its range is separated from that of P. rufula by the Cascades, although a small region of overlap exists in southwestern Oregon.
-It is browner than the orange form of P. rufula, and males lack a long digitus that extends posterior to the valve in P. rufula and is easily observed by brushing (D. Lafontaine, pers. comm.
+It is browner than the orange form of P. rufula, and males lack a long digitus that extends posterior to the valve in P. rufula, which is easily observed by brushing (D. Lafontaine, pers. comm.
 2012).
 Homorthodes furfurata is often orange-brown in color, but is smaller than P. rufula, has a less well-defined "busy" pattern of fine lines and spots, and its spots lack the even pale outlines that are found in P. rufula.

 Protorthodes rufula demonstrates some geographic variation in our region.
 Specimens from the immediate Pacific Coast tend to be smaller and paler than those from further inland.
 Based on limited material, populations from the south Puget Sound region are slightly darker gray than Oregon populations and might lack an orange morph.
 Early-season individuals are more likely to be gray than late-season ones.